 Once your suction unit is ready, be sure the patient is, too.
 Here are a few reminders:

 - Ensure that all connections are secure, either using tape or wire banding.

 - Make sure the bandage over the incision is securely taped and occlusive.

 - Mark the depth of the tube using a felt-tip marker and continually monitor during transport.

 - If a drainage unit is used, be sure to keep it below the level of the chest.
 (Always use an appropriate chest drain system.
 Chest tubes should never be attached directly to wall or portable suction.

 - Document any output in the collection chamber, as well as the type of fluid.

 - Do NOT clamp the tube for transport, because this is likely to cause a tension pneumothorax.

 Although chest tubes can correct life-threatening injuries, they must be monitored carefully, especially during patient transport.
-So, be sure to follow these guidelines, to ensure your patient’s safety.
+Be sure to follow these guidelines to ensure your patient’s safety.

 2011, Pollak, A., Ed.